spidernet-io/spiderpool/docs/usage/rdma-roce.md

 3. Install Spiderpool

-        helm repo add spiderpool https://spidernet-io.github.io/spiderpool
-        helm repo update spiderpool
-        helm install spiderpool spiderpool/spiderpool -n kube-system \
-           --set sriov.install=true  \
-           --set plugins.installRdmaCNI=true

-    > - If you are a user from China, you can specify the parameter `--set global.imageRegistryOverride=ghcr.m.daocloud.io` to avoid image pull failures from Spiderpool.
+    > - set the following values
     >
-    > - After completing the installation of Spiderpool, you can manually edit the spiderpool-rdma-shared-device-plugin configmap to reconfigure the RDMA shared device plugin.
+    >       --set sriov.install=true  \
     >
-    > - Specify the name of the NetworkAttachmentDefinition instance for the default CNI used by Multus via `multus.multusCNI.defaultCniCRName`.
-If the `multus.multusCNI.defaultCniCRName` option is provided, an empty NetworkAttachmentDefinition instance will be automatically generated upon installation.
-Otherwise, Multus will attempt to create a NetworkAttachmentDefinition instance based on the first CNI configuration found in the /etc/cni/net.d directory.
-If no suitable configuration is found, a NetworkAttachmentDefinition instance named `default` will be created to complete the installation of Multus.
+    > - If you are a user from China, you can specify the parameter `--set global.imageRegistryOverride=ghcr.m.daocloud.io` to avoid image pull failures from Spiderpool.

+    After completing the installation of Spiderpool, you can manually edit the spiderpool-rdma-shared-device-plugin configmap to reconfigure the RDMA shared device plugin.

     Once the installation is complete, the following components will be installed:
         ~# kubectl get pod -n kube-system
         spiderpool-agent-9sllh                         1/1     Running     0          1m